xerial/larray/README.md

 ### Snappy Compression

 LArray (and LBuffer) has memory address that can be used for seamlessly interacting with fast native methods through JNI.
-Here is an example of using `rawCompress(...)` in [snappy-java](http://github.com/xerial/snappy-java), which can take raw-memory address to compress/uncompress the data, and is generally faster than [Dain's pure-java version of Snappy](http://github.com/dain/snappy).
+Here is an example of using `rawCompress(...)` in [snappy-java](http://github.com/xerial/snappy-java), which can take raw-memory address to compress/uncompress the data using C++ code, and is generally faster than [Dain's pure-java version of Snappy](http://github.com/dain/snappy).

 ```
 [SnappyCompressTest]